 The blue bin is marked only for recycling paper and cardboard.

-Paper and cardboard products include magazines, newspapers, large sheets of paper, receipts, to-go boxes, moving boxes, cardboard packages, large mailing envelopes, and even cereal boxes and packaged foods (rice, pasta, and other dry goods).
+Paper and cardboard products include magazines, newspapers, large sheets of paper, receipts, to-go boxes (unless soiled), moving boxes, cardboard packages, large mailing envelopes, and even cereal boxes and packaged foods (rice, pasta, and other dry goods).

 Surprise, they belong in a different one!